robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 (Note: there aren’t any keywords in the lambda calculus, so there’s nothing stopping me from naming variables things like `if`, a fact which I will take free advantage of.)

 We’ve introduced a definition for `if`, as a function of three parameters; now what do we do with them?
-The lambda calculus’ stark palette makes it easy to enumerate _all_ the things we can do with a variable:
+The lambda calculus’s stark palette makes it easy to enumerate _all_ the things we can do with a variable:

 1. Ignore it, or shadow it with another lambda binding the same name.
 2. Mention it (perhaps nested), whether on its own in the body of a lambda, or somewhere on either side of an application (or both).